 Once a week, somebody writes another think-piece about how social media is broken.
 They are correct.
 They are also a decade late.
 The thing they describe — the algorithmic feed that flattens your friends into engagement bait — has already been the default everywhere for years.
 Music apps included.

-We started Vibes because we wanted somewhere to send songs to people we like.
+I started Vibes because I wanted somewhere to send songs to people I like.
 Not followers, not subscribers, not the algorithm.
 People.
-The friends whose taste actually matters to us.
+The friends whose taste actually matters to me.
 The roommate who'd love this Phoebe Bridgers song.
 The college friend who needs to hear what's on this Mount Kimbie record.
 That kind of audience.

-So we wrote down three rules.
+So I wrote down three rules.
 They are short and they are stubborn.
 They are the whole product.

 01